Sri Lanka - North to South Photo Tour - full itinerary

 Nuwara Ellya — Ella (by train)

-Today, we take a picturesque train ride from Nanu Oya station to Ella, using second class tickets so that we can shoot from the window.
-Later in the afternoon, we can walk back to the famous Nine Acre bridge in the hope of photographing a later train crossing the bridge.
-Our hotel is well placed to explore Ella, and its roof gives us a great viewing point of the surrounding hills.
+Today is all about trains, hills, and bridges.
+We take a picturesque train ride from Nanu Oya station to Ella, using second-class tickets so that we can shoot from the windows and doorways.
+Later in the afternoon, we can walk back to the famous Nine Acre bridge in the hope of photographing later trains crossing the bridge.
+Our hotel is well-placed to give us a great view of the surrounding hills, for which Ella is renowned.

 Day 10: